How to do an excellent AI alignment project

 How will my project be judged?

-We plan to evaluate projects for the June 2024 course against these criteria.
+We will evaluate projects against these criteria.
 We encourage you to use the criteria to help think about your project write-up.

 The scores will be used as part of awarding prizes, along with some more subjective judgement at the end.